pesser/edflow/docs/source/git.rst

 logging values and images to weights and biases.
 To disable image logging use ``--integrations/wandb/handlers '["scalars"]'``.

-tensorboardX
+tensorboard
 ------------

-TensorboardX integration can be enabled with the config parameter ``--integrations/tensorboardX/active True``.
-By default, this will log the config, scalar logging values and images to tensorboardX.
-To disable image logging use ``--integrations/tensorboardX/handlers '["scalars"]'``.
+Tensorboard integration can be enabled with the config parameter ``--integrations/tensorboard/active True``.
+By default, this will log the config, scalar logging values and images to tensorboard.
+To disable image logging use ``--integrations/tensorboard/handlers '["scalars"]'``.